Completing your accounting degree can lead to a successful career

 career

-American Society of Women Accountants
+American Society of Women Accountants: this

 national organization provides support, networking opportunities,